How to Stop Political Robocall Scams

 Establish Efficient Communication With Your Supporters

 You can reach out to your supporters for many reasons, be it to request a campaign donation or ask them to volunteer at an event.
-You could also remind them about the upcoming elections and their legal right to vote.
+You could also remind them about the upcoming elections and their right to vote.
 By reaching out to your voters and supporters, you’re inviting them to be a part of your success story and the overall advancement of your town, county, state, and nation.

 Get Better Turnout at Your Events